 - There must be a clear way to start your program.
 In Python, it is recommended that you have a function named run(), so that typing run() in the Python Shell runs your program.
-In BYOB, using the green flag is the recommended approach. - If you create a game, it has to either be very creative, or should be a game with a purpose (a mind-expanding puzzle game, training game, educational game, etc.).

-- All programs should be interactive.
-If you do an animation, it should involve significant user interaction it's a program, not a movie! - "Style" points will be awarded for things like well-commented and nicely structured code.
+In Snap!, using the green flag is the recommended approach. - If you create a game, it can be either a creative game or a game with a purpose (a mind-expanding puzzle game, training game, educational game, etc.). - All programs should be interactive.
+If you do an animation, it should involve significant user interaction it's a program, not a movie! - "Style" points will be awarded for things like well-designed code.
 Poor structure can include things like duplicated code, needlessly complicated organization or program flow, and so on. - Create some of your own functions and blocks.
 Proper abstractions are a must! - Use lists in your project in some way. - You cannot work alone, but can either work in pairs or groups of three.
 Expectations will be higher for larger groups.